OrlanC/pocean_metagenome/README.md

 The accession numbers to download were chosen according to ....
 FIXME .... and are listed in `SRA_Acc_List.txt`.

-To download all the accessions inside the server MAZORKA first you need to *obtain the paths of the listed accessions* with the script `make_paths.sh` and run it in the server with the command :
+To download all the accessions inside the server Mazorka first you need to **obtain the paths of the listed accessions** with the script `make_paths.sh` and run it in the server with the command :

 :corn: